yujarvis08/413/README.md

 # 413

-This was the assignments that I completed in CSC 413 Software Development
+These were the assignments that I completed in CSC 413 Software Development